vfaronov/turq/docs/guide.rst

     18:22:19  turq  editor on port 13086 - try http://pergamon:13086/
     18:22:19  turq  editor password: QGOf9Y9Eqjvz4XhY4JA3U7hG (any username)

-As you can see, by default, Turq starts two TCP servers.
-One is the *mock server*, which serves the actual mocks you define.
-The other is the optional *rules editor*, which makes writing mocks easier.
+As you can see, Turq starts two HTTP servers.
+One is the *mock server* for the mocks you define.
+The other is the optional *rules editor* that makes writing mocks easier.

-The first thing you want to do is probably to open the editor.
+First you probably want to open the editor.
 By default, Turq listens on all network interfaces, so you can open the editor at ``http://localhost:13086/`` in your Web browser.
 Turq also tries to guess and print a URL that doesn't include ``localhost``, which is useful when you run Turq on some remote machine via SSH.

-Turq will ask you to enter a password that it generated and printed for you.
+Turq will ask you for the password that it generated and printed for you.
 You can leave the username field blank, it is ignored.

 .. warning::